amtakeuchi/human-pose-compare-modernized/README.md

 ## Features
 - Extracts 17 keypoints per frame using MediaPipe
-- Compares two videos (or a video and a reference) for pose similarity
+- Compares videos against stored reference actions
+- Supports multiple actions in a single lookup table
 - Simple, modern, and easy to use

 ## Requirements